 Nishimoto: That's someone who lived abroad for you.

-The Fairly OddParents: A Running Gag response earlier on happens every time Timmy is asked where he got his wished-for stuff from.
-Namely the quick response "Internet".
+- The Fairly OddParents! has a Running Gag in the early episodes where a character will ask Timmy where he got his wished-for stuff from and get the quick response "Internet".
 See also the page quote.

-Weather balloons have bit of notoriety amongst UFO enthusiasts as it's probably the most often used explanation ever for UFO sightings even against testimony of people who have claimed to flew next to it.
+- Weather balloons have bit of notoriety amongst UFO enthusiasts as it's probably the most often used explanation ever for UFO sightings, even against the testimony of people who claimed to have flown next to it.

-There's a humorous picture floating around the internet with various aircraft profiles (some real, some imagined, and some from media) and the "official" USAF explanation for them.
-Funnily enough the actual weather balloon is explained as "Swamp gas."
+- There's a humorous picture floating around the internet with various aircraft profiles (some real, some imagined, and some from media) and the "official" USAF explanation for them.